-If your subdural hematoma is small, doctors might closely monitor it instead of doing surgery right away.
+If your subdural hematoma is small, doctors might watch it closely instead of doing surgery right away.
 In this case, you will likely stay in an intensive care unit.
 You may need:

-- Insertion of a sensor inside your head to measure your intracranial pressure
+- A sensor inside your head to measure your intracranial pressure

 - Medicines to control symptoms

-- Repeated CT scans to observe the hematoma
+- Repeated CT scans to watch the hematoma

-- Stop taking blood-thinning drugs (such as warfarin) if you normally take them
+- A stop to blood-thinning medicines such as warfarin if you normally take them

-- Vitamin K therapy (which can reverse the effects of some blood-thinning drugs)
+- Vitamin K therapy.
+This can reverse the effects of some blood-thinning medicines.